Chopina Street, Bydgoszcz: Bruno Sommerfeld's villa at 18

-One of the original houses built in the street, it had been the property and abode of Bruno Sommerfeld (ca 1887-1950s).
+One of the original houses built in the street, it had been the property and abode of Bruno Sommerfeld (1878–1950).
 He was a piano maker who, from 1921 to 1945, ran a factory (at Pomorska Street, moved in 1925 to Gdańska Street) and warehouses for pianos in Bydgoszcz (at Śniadeckich Street, Jagiellońska street).
 The company was the largest factory of pianos and grand pianos in Polish interwar period, having around 200 employees.
 In 1938, it had branches in Grudziądz, Gdańsk, Katowice, Łódź, Poznań and Warsaw.
 In the first years of production, the firm was named Bracia Sommerfeld (Sommerfeld Brothers), owned together with Ernest, who later was the manager of the branch in Poznań.

 On December 4, 1926, Bruno married Julianna née Hazemann (born 1899), who originated from Hochwald in then Prussian-occupied Alsace.
 They had three children, Józef (1927), Anna Maria (1929) and Bruno Herbert Karl (1931).

 Initially living in this villa, the family afterwards moved in turn to Jagiellońska street and Gdańska Street.
 Very few is known about Sommerfeld's fate after 1945: it is supposed that they fled Bydgoszcz before the end of the war and that Bruno died in the 1950s in Berlin.